Leeds 13: Continuing response

 A BBC Introduction to Modern and Contemporary Art by Paul Glinkowski was published in 2000.
 Glinkowski wrote that Going Places was "... possibly the most outrageous game in British art history."
 He categorised the work as challenging both the rules and the rulers of the art world.

 Going Places was the first example of simulation in art critic John A. Walker's book Art in the Age of the Mass Media (3rd ed.) published in 2001.

-Walker wrote the project was a prank by young artists to pay the media back for their barbed coverage of contemporary art.
+Walker wrote the work was a prank by the student artists to pay the media back for their barbed coverage of contemporary art.
 He mentioned The Degree Show in passing.

-Walker suggested alternative careers for the by-then-graduate artists: public relations or journalism.
+Walker suggested alternative careers for the by-then-graduate artists in public relations or journalism.

-In 2009, RTÉ Radio 1 broadcast Grand Art in The Curious Ear series of documentaries.